Tevvels/Project_One_Deep_Vibrations/README.md

 Lyrics.ovh is an API powered through Apiary and Oracle that allows users to search for lyrics of songs.

 For styling and better UI/UX, materialize and bootstrap frameworks were used.
 HTML, CSS, and Javascript/JQuery were all used to build this application.

-This app was created by github users:
-DanteJames94
-Tevvels
-NeamenD
-mfranl